 “Research has also demonstrated loss of integrity to the brain’s white matter (Lin 2012, Yuan 2011, Hong 2013 and Weng 2013).
 ‘Spotty’ white matter translates into loss of communication within the brain, including connections to and from various lobes of the same hemisphere, links between the right and left hemispheres, and paths between higher (cognitive) and lower (emotional and survival) brain centers.
 White matter also connects networks from the brain to the body and vice versa.
 Interrupted connections may slow down signals, ‘short--circuit’ them, or cause them to be erratic (‘misfire’).”

 More research is needed to understand the effects of IAD on our brains.
-But it is already eminently clear that excessive digital connectivity alters the physiology of our brain, and the IoT will only add to the problem.
+But it is already eminently clear that excessive digital connectivity alters the physiology of our brain, how will merging humans with machines impact the physiology of our brain?

 3. DISTRACTION AND MULTITASKING: